Computing the geometric endomorphism ring of a genus 2 Jacobian: Preliminaries

-We shall also need the notion of discriminant and of quadratic and quaternionic rings: \begin{definition} \begin{itemize} \item A positive integer $D$ is a \textit{discriminant} if it is of the form $n^2d$ with $n,d$ positive integers, $d \equiv 0,1 \pmod 4$.
+We shall also need the notion of discriminant and of quadratic and quaternionic rings: \begin{definition}\phantomsection \begin{itemize} \item A positive integer $D$ is a \textit{discriminant} if it is of the form $n^2d$ with $n,d$ positive integers, $d \equiv 0,1 \pmod 4$.
 When $n=1$, such a $D$ is called a \textit{fundamental discriminant}. \item For every positive discriminant $D$, there exists a unique (up to isomorphisms) ring $\mathcal{O}_D$ with the following property.
 There is an isomorphism of $\mathbb{Z}$-modules $\mathcal{O}_D \cong \mathbb{Z} \cdot 1 \oplus \mathbb{Z} \cdot \omega$ (for some $\omega \in \mathcal{O}_D$) such that, writing $\omega^2=a \omega+b$, one has $4D=a^2+4b$.
 When the ring $\mathcal{O}_D$ is an integral domain (i.e. if and only if $D$ is not a square), it is an order in the real quadratic field $\mathbb{Q}(\sqrt{D})$.
 Any such ring $\mathcal{O}_D$ is called a \textit{quadratic ring}. \item A \textit{quaternionic ring} is an order in a quaternion algebra over $\mathbb{Q}$; as an abelian group under addition, any such ring is isomorphic to $\mathbb{Z}^4$. \end{itemize} \end{definition}

-Jacobians with nontrivial endomorphisms are parametrized by proper subvarieties of $\mathcal{A}_2^*$ as follows (see for example \cite{MR1329525}). \begin{enumerate} \item For every positive discriminant $D$ there is a (``Humbert'') hypersurface $H_{D}$ in $\mathcal{A}_2^*$ that parametrizes curves $C$ whose Jacobians admit an optimal action of $\mathcal{O}_D$.
+Jacobians with nontrivial endomorphisms are parametrized by proper subvarieties of $\mathcal{A}_2^*$ as follows (see for example \cite{MR1329525}); notice that $\mathcal{A}_2^*$ is the moduli space of Jacobians over $\overline{\mathbb{Q}}$, so in particular in each of the following cases the endomorphisms considered are defined over $\overline{\mathbb{Q}}$. \begin{enumerate} \item For every positive discriminant $D$ there is a (``Humbert'') hypersurface $H_{D}$ in $\mathcal{A}_2^*$ that parametrizes curves $C$ whose Jacobians admit an optimal action of $\mathcal{O}_D$.
 Humbert surfaces are irreducible and connected.

 Points on $H_{n^2}$ parametrize curves whose Jacobian $J$ admits an $(n,n)$-isogeny to a product $E_1 \times E_2$ of two elliptic curves, and no isogeny of lower degree exists between $J$ and a product of two elliptic curves \cite{MR1285957}.
 Notice in particular that this is consistent with denoting by $H_1$ the locus of abelian surfaces that are products of elliptic curves. \item For each quaternionic ring $R$ there are irreducible curves $S_{R,1}, \ldots, S_{R,k}$ contained in $\mathcal{A}_2^*$ that parametrizes curves whose Jacobians admit an optimal action of $R$.
 Different Shimura curves corresponding to the same $R$ parametrize different embeddings of $R$ in $\operatorname{M}_4(\mathbb{Z})$ (here we view $\operatorname{M}_4(\mathbb{Z})$ as acting on the rank-4 lattice that defines $J$ in $\mathbb{C}^2$).